PapyrusVIP/isomer/docs/ARCHITECTURE.md

 ![TCP 127.0.0.1:80 -(binding lookup)-> "foo" -(socket lookup)-> socket #XYZ](./packet-label-socket.svg)

-To direct HTTP traffic destined for 127.0.0.1 to the label `foo` we use `tubectl bind`:
+To direct HTTP traffic destined for 127.0.0.1 to the label `foo` we use `isomctl bind`:

 ```
-$ sudo tubectl bind "foo" tcp 127.0.0.1 80
+$ sudo isomctl bind "foo" tcp 127.0.0.1 80
 ```

 Due to the flexibility of eBPF we can have much more powerful constructs than